 Is a master’s degree worth the cost?

 Studying a master’s degree of course comes with the obvious commitment of further tuition fees and student loan repayments.
 The fees associated with a master’s might be better seen as an investment in your future.
-Studying an MA is a solid way to boost future career prospects and earning potential, with the 2020 Graduate Labour market statistics finding that postgraduates have higher starting salaries, an average of £7,000 higher than their graduate counterparts.
+Studying an MA or MSc is a solid way to boost future career prospects and earning potential, with the 2020 Graduate Labour market statistics finding that postgraduates have higher starting salaries, an average of £7,000 higher than their graduate counterparts.

 While the cost of a master’s degree seems scary, you won’t need to pay it back until you are earning enough.
-Currently in the UK, you are required to start paying back your student loan once you are earning more than £27,295 and the debt also gets completely written off after thirty years.

-Postgraduate courses with The University of Law
+Postgraduate courses with us